Top 10 Customer Experience KPIs Every CX Leader Should Track

 4. Net Promoter Score

-Net Promoter Score (NPS) is a rating that customers give your business when asked how likely they are to recommend you to others.
+Net Promoter Score (NPS) is a rating that customers give a business when asked how likely they are to recommend it to others.

-It breaks down your customer base into three categories based on how they answer on a scale of 0 to 10:
+It breaks down the customer base into three categories based on how they answer on a scale of 0 to 10:

 • Promoters: Give a score of 9 to 10.
 These are happy customers and brand advocates.